30 Most Popular Herbs for Natural Medicine

 Our Herbal Friends

-- Aloe Vera – Antibacterial, anti-fungal, antiviral, wound and burn healer, natural laxative, soothes stomach, helps skin disorders.
+- Aloe Vera – Antibacterial, antifungal, antiviral, wound and burn healer, natural laxative, soothes stomach, helps skin ailments.

 - Basil – Powerful antispasmodic, antiviral, anti-infectious, antibacterial, soothes stomach.